HowestDAE/Blasphemous-TirezArthur/README.md

 <!-- HOW TO PLAY -->
 ## How to play

-These are the currently implemented controls.

 ### Controls
 * A to move left
 * D to move right
-* S to crouch
+* S to move down or use ladders
-* W to climb a ladder or S while standing above a ladder
+* W to move up or use ladders
-* Space to jump
+* Space to jump or go trough platforms while crouching
 * Shift to dodge
-* Left click to attack
+* Left click or K to attack
-* Right click to parry
+* Right click or J to parry
+* E to interact
+* F to heal
+* I to open the inventory
+* esc to open the settings

 <p align="right">(<a href="#readme-top">back to top</a>)</p>